-Skokholm Island is a jewel in the sea, a magical place located off the South-West tip of Pembrokeshire.
+Skokholm Island is a jewel in the sea, a magical place located off the south-west tip of Pembrokeshire.

-Support our work on Skokholm Island
+Please support our work on Skokholm Island

 By becoming a member of the Wildlife Trust of South and West Wales you will be supporting our work on the island of Skokholm.
 You will also be helping us with our work on our many other sites across south and west Wales.
 Please join us now, and as a thank you, you’ll receive free landing on neighbouring Skomer.

 In Pembrokeshire we have 15 nature reserves including the significant reserve at Teifi Marshes.